 Howdy, stalwart CANAV readers, and a big welcome to CANAV’s Fall/Winter Booklist for 2014-15.

-Download your copy of this important list and have a close look at it.
+Download your copy of this important list [this list now is defunct, contact firstname.lastname@example.org for copies of our current lists] and have a close look at it.
 You’re certain to find some wonderful new reading here — real brain food for the serious aviation fan!
 Besides our new 2014 title, A Life in Canadian Aerospace (see below), check out how our collectible “Aviation in Canada” series is shaping up from The Pioneer Decades to the Noorduyn Norseman.

 Note all the good deals, including 1/2 price on CANAV’s famous RCAF trilogy Canada’s Air Force at War and Peace (hey … what a gift selection in the RCAF’s 90th anniversary).
 Also … check the list for important new books by Chris Hadfield (space), Tim Cook (Canada in WWII), Danielle Metcalfe-Chenail (bush and Arctic flying) and David New (RCAF WWII).
 Make sure to check out our free book offer on p.4.
 Good reading, all the best, and keep in touch